 Typical lever locks include-

-- Three (3) lever mortise locks: In terms of security, it provides more protection than the two lever mortise lock.
-It has prominence than the two levers and widely used.
+Three (3) lever mortise locks: In terms of security, it provides more protection than the two lever mortise lock.
+It has prominence from the two levers and is widely used.
 Like the two lever lock, it is best used in internal doors having a thickness to be less than 45 millimeters, and not for external use.

-- Five (5) lever mortise locks: This lock suit differs in shapes and size.
+Five (5) lever mortise locks: This lock suit differs in shape and size.
 It can be placed on thinner doors and in areas where the security demand is medium.

 Cylinder Mortise Locks

-The cylinder mortise locks differs from the lever lock.
+The cylinder mortise locks differ from the lever lock.
 Rather than having a key insert a key into the lock, the cylinder mortise tosses it.
 Typically, they are found in commercial hubs and premises.
 Nevertheless, as a result of its flexibility and restriction to keys, recent trends reveal a surge in the number of users in domestic assets by homeowners.
-It is fixed with an oval cylinder and possesses regulating mechanism on one or both sides of the door and a thumb lock on a side.
+It is fixed with an oval cylinder and possesses a regulating mechanism on one or both sides of the door and a thumb lock on aside.